/150

 32 / 150

-AF.
-2. The number of women from the IT department IT department are what percent of the number of men from the same department (Rounded off to two deigits after decimal)
+32. The number of women from the IT department are what percent of the number of men from the same department (Rounded off to two digits after decimal)

 33 / 150